 Humans: As is usual in RPGs, humans are the most numerous and the most adaptable race around.
 They are fond of travelling and warring, which results in a great variability in terms of both ideologies and physical appearance.
 This also extends to lifestyle and dress, and humans in this game are noted for their penchant towards eccentricity in both of these domains.
 To reflect this versatility, humans start out with one extra Feat and four extra Skill Points, and gain one extra Skill Point every level afterwards.
 They have no attribute bonuses or penalties, but are advantaged over other races in terms of multiclassing, as their highest level class is automatically disregarded when determining EXP penalties.
 Still, as is my custom, this is the last race I would ever consider for my character.
 It’s a fantasy game, might as well try something more exotic!
 Among the henchmen, Sharwyn is a human.

 Half-elves: The offspring of elves and humans, they combine their elven parent’s refinement and love of nature, and their human parent’s curiosity and ambition, although they are usually seen as outsiders in both cultures.
 They tend to be paler and slimmer than humans, with green eyes, although all their other features are more variable than those of an elf (the game just gives them the same body models as humans).
 They’re also longer-lived than humans, reaching about 180 years.
 In terms of attributes, they’re also a mix between their two parent races, although lacking the best features of both, which makes them less popular in terms of player choice.
 They have no attribute bonuses or penalties, and their highest level class is automatically disregarded when determining EXP penalties, just like for humans, but they lack the extra Feat and Skill Points.
 Similarly, while they share elves’ immunity to sleep, ability to see in the dark and bonus against mind-affecting spells, they only get a one-point bonus to their detection skills, and lack their bonus weapon proficiencies and automatic Search checks.
-There are no half-elven henchmen.
+There are no half-elven henchmen in the original campaign, but Aribeth is retconned as a half-elf in HotU.

 Half-orcs: The offspring of orcs and humans, they are generally shunned by other races and considered to be violent and uncouth.
 They are the same height as humans (maybe slightly shorter), but have coarse features, greenish or greyish skin, pointy ears and, sometimes, protruding fangs that signal their orcish heritage.
 They’re also somewhat shorter-lived than humans, and take pride in displaying their scars as tokens of battle and resilience.
 Half-orcs are very strong, which is reflected by a two-point bonus to Strength, but not the most intelligent or the most likeable of folks, as demonstrated by a two-point penalty to both Intelligence and Charisma.
 They have the best ability to see in the dark, along with dwarves, but no other bonuses.
 Their favoured class is Barbarian, and they generally make great melee characters.
-Among the henchmen, Daelan is a half-orc.
+Among the henchmen, Daelan (OC) and Xanos (Shadows of Undrentide) are half-orcs.

 Halflings: So called because they are roughly half the size of a human (think Tolkien’s hobbits), halflings are a cheerful, sociable, curious and resourceful folk, somewhat longer-lived than humans.
 They tend to have ruddy skin, pointy ears, dark hair and brown or black eyes, as well as a preference for comfortable clothing.
 Halflings are naturally very agile, which results in a two-point Dexterity bonus and a one-point bonus to attack rolls with throwing weapons, but they’re rather weak, as their two-point Strength penalty indicates.
 They’re also considered to be particularly lucky and thus gain a one-point bonus to all their Saving Throws.
 Moreover, their natural daring gives them a two-point bonus to all Saving Throws against Fear-related spells and abilities.
 Halflings are also stealthier than other races, getting a two-point bonus to Listen and Move Silently checks.
 Due to their size, they can’t use large shields or weapons, or wield medium-sized weapons (e.g. longswords) in both hands, but get a one-point bonus to attack rolls and AC in exchange, as well as a four-point bonus to all stealth and detection checks.
 Their favoured class is Rogue, and they are probably the best-suited race for it.
 Among the henchmen, Tomi is a halfling.